rorychatt/Ivy-Framework/.releases/weekly-notes-2025-11-21.md

 **Footer Support:**

-DataTable now supports footer content that overlays the bottom of the table, with smart whitespace handling and proper z-index management.
+DataTable now supports footer content that overlays the bottom of the table, with smart whitespace handling and proper layering.

 **Configuration:**